sampoto/projectoracle/README.md

 Project Oracle
 ============

-Project Oracle aims at a mash-up application which integrates together other applications such as Flowdocks, Google spreadsheets and Pivotal Tracker.
+Project Oracle aims at a mash-up application which integrates together other applications such as Flowdock, Google spreadsheets and Pivotal Tracker.

 Installation
 ------------
 1. Clone the repository
 2. Install Node.js
-3. Create *config.js* to root *Config* folder
+3. Create *config.js* to *Config* folder
 For example:

         var fs = require('fs');